Summer Internship Program FAQs

 Are there any eligibility criteria in addition to citizenship?

-Yes, you must be sixteen years of age or older by June 15, 2016.
+Yes, you must be sixteen years of age or older by June 15, 2017 to be an intern in summer 2017.
 If you are a U.S. citizen you must either be enrolled at least half-time in high school or an accredited college or university or plan to be enrolled in the fall.
 If you are a permanent resident, in addition, your institution must be in the U.S.

 Is the summer program limited to specific majors?